World leader in organized crime communications was launched in Canada

 But perhaps no more.
 On March 8, 2018, the CEO of Phantom Secure, a Vancouver resident named Vincent Ramos, was arrested in San Diego and charged by the US government with orchestrating and planning racketeering activities including money laundering, illegal gambling and drug trafficking during a ten year period from his office in Vancouver.

-Phantom Secure provided Blackberry devices and an encrypted service to the top echelons of transnational organized crime to allow them to conduct drug trafficking activities undetected around the world.
+Phantom Secure provided Blackberry devices and an encrypted service to the top echelons of transnational organized crime and terrorist organizations to allow them to conduct drug trafficking activities undetected around the world.
 It did so by using multiple VPNs with servers in Panama and by custom managing the entire communication chain for gangsters.
 For example, it could remotely wipe data from Blackberry devices on behalf of gangsters if they were arrested or compromised.
 Technology wise, Phantom Secure re-configured Blackberry devices to limit their functionality so that they could only be used for limited functions and therefore, they could control the communications and ensure access to law enforcement was restricted by encryption.

 According to Ramos, Panama was selected because “it does not help other countries with investigations and does not recognize tax evasion as a crime.”

 A person could join the Vancouver-based Phantom network only if a cartel member or high-level member of organized crime referred them to Ramos.
 It would appear that most of the communications and network services were provided to the Mexican cartel, or their affiliates, to allow the movement of illegal drugs globally.

 The Blackberry devices provided to organized crime were connected to domains owned by Phantom and consistent with the type of clientele the Vancouver-based enterprise catered to, its customers were given handles to communicate reflective of their organized criminal activities, such as: